Kernel-based Joint Independence Tests for Multivariate Stationary and Non-stationary Time Series

-The interest in higher-order networks, such as hypergraphs or simplicial complexes, has been steadily growing~\autocite{battiston2020networks} with applications across various scientific fields~\autocite{gao2018studying, arenzon1993neural, sonntag2004competition, klamt2009hypergraphs, arnaudon2022connecting}.
-Constructing higher-order networks becomes straightforward when relational data naturally establishes links between $d$ entities~\autocite{white1986structure, atkin1974mathematical}.
-However, there is a scarcity of research and a lack of consensus on constructing higher-order networks from observed $iid$ or time-series data~\autocite{schneidman2003network, rosas2019quantifying}.
-In this regard, we believe that the methods proposed in this paper offer a promising avenue for the construction of higher-order networks.
-By iteratively testing the transition from pairwise independence to $d$-order joint independence, our approach allows us to uncover dependencies that cannot be explained by lower-order relationships.
-This framework presents a potential direction for the development of higher-order networks, bridging the gap between observed data and the construction of meaningful network structures.
+The interest in higher-order networks, such as hypergraphs or simplicial complexes, has been steadily growing~\cite{battiston2020networks} with applications across scientific fields~\cite{gao2018studying, arenzon1993neural, sonntag2004competition, klamt2009hypergraphs, arnaudon2022connecting}.
+Higher-order networks can be natural formalisations of relational data linking $d$ entities~\cite{white1986structure, atkin1974mathematical}.
+However, there is a scarcity of research and a lack of consensus on how to \emph{construct} higher-order networks from observed $iid$ or time series data~\cite{schneidman2003network}, and the joint independence methods proposed here could serve to complement approaches based on information measures~\cite{rosas2019quantifying}.
+By iteratively testing from pairwise independence up to $d$-order joint independence, our approach can uncover emergent dependencies not explained by lower-order relationships.
+This framework presents a direction for the development of higher-order networks, bridging the gap between observed data and the construction of meaningful higher-order network representations.